boltlabs-inc/zeekoe/README.md

 serving on: [::1]:2611
 ```

-Leaving the merchant running, we can now act as the customer to establish a new payment channel with
+Leaving the merchant running, we can now act as the customer to establish a new zkChannel with
 the merchant, making an initial deposit of 5 XTZ.
 We're specifying here that we'd like to give this
 channel the nickname "my-first-zkchannel", so we can keep track of it by a human-readable name.